Konixy/better-svelte-email/src/routes/docs/email-preview/+page.md

 # Email Preview

 The Email Preview component provides a visual development environment for creating and testing your email templates.
-It includes features like live preview, HTML source viewing, and test email sending—all within your SvelteKit application.
+It includes features like live preview, HTML source and code source viewing, and test email sending—all within your SvelteKit application.

-## Why use the preview?

-- **Visual Development** - See your email templates rendered in real-time
-- **HTML Inspection** - View the generated HTML with syntax highlighting
-- **Quick Testing** - Send test emails directly from the UI
-- **Template Management** - Browse all your email templates in one place
-- **Copy & Export** - Copy rendered HTML to clipboard with one click

 > **Try it live!** Check out the preview in action in [this page](/preview).
 You can explore sample email templates and see how the preview component works before setting it up in your own project.